Would you like to stop emotional eating for good?

-What if I told you emotional eating isn’t actually the bad guy?
+Well, what if I told you emotional eating isn’t actually the bad guy?
 Not in the way it is commonly approached, at least.

-Most of us see emotional eating as something BAD that needs to be eliminated… as if it’s bad to have emotions attached to food.
+Most of us see emotional eating as something bad that needs to be eliminated… as if it’s bad to have emotions attached to food.
 I did too, just a couple years ago.

 But I think this is putting things way too simply, and like life, things aren’t that simple.

 Tell me if any of these phrases resonate with you:

 - You assume it’s your fault that you can’t stop emotional eating, that it’s a habit you really just need to overcome.

 - You think of emotional eating as one of the biggest problems in your life/with your eating habits that you just can’t shake.

 - You feel that if only you had more willpower, you’d be able to finally kick this emotional eating/overeating/binge eating problem.

 - You know a ton about nutrition and what you “should” eat, but you find yourself powerless over foods you’ve deemed as bad or unhealthy.

 I think these thought processes hurt us way more than they help.